-- (1) For single family detached unit residential development a separate and independent lower lateral must be provided for every individual parcel or building under individual ownership. - (2) For condominium developments the following minimum number of lower laterals must be provided: - (a) Non Stacked: 1 lower lateral per every two units Minimum 4" size. - (b) Two-Story Stacked: 1 lower lateral per every four units Minimum 6" size. - (c) Multi-Story: 2 lower laterals per building Minimum 6" size. - (3) For apartment developments the following minimum number of lower laterals must be provided: 1 lower lateral per building Minimum 6" size
+(1) For single family detached unit residential development a separate and independent lower lateral shallmust be provided for every individual parcel or building under individual ownership.

+(2) For condominium developments the following minimum number of lower laterals shallmust be provided:

+- (a) Non Stacked: 1 lower lateral per every two units -Minimum 411/2 size. - (b) 2-Two-Story Stacked: 1 lower lateral per every four units Minimum 6^{""} size. - (c) Multi-Story: 2 lower laterals per building Minimum 6[...]" size.

+(3) For apartment developments the following minimum number of lower laterals shallmust be provided: 1 lower lateral per building - Minimum 6^m/2 size

-- (4) The District reserves the right to limit the number of buildings or the area of land under one ownership to be connected to one lower lateral. - (5) When property provided with a lower lateral is subdivided, that lower lateral will be considered as serving the lot or parcel of land that it directly or first enters.
+(4) The District reserves the right to limit the number of buildings or the area of land under one ownership to be connected to one lower lateral.

+(5) When property provided with a lower lateral is subdivided, such that lower lateral shallwill be considered as serving the lot or parcel of land that it directly or first enters.
 Additional sewers and/or lower laterals may/will be required for all subdivided areas in accordance with these Rules and Regulations.